When was the last time you felt compassion?

 If you imagine her going about her duty, dodging gun fire and helping the wounded - can you feel compassion?

 Next we walked to LT Harry Schneider's burial site.
+Harry graduated from North Carolina State in 1938 and was a member of the Sigma Alpha Mu fraternity.

 The seventh site visited was Capt.
 Marvin Polin.
 We know Marvin was Jewish.
 We know he served in WWII.